maniospas/Blombly/docs/basics/builtins.md

 which is effectively a special conditional statement that checks whether the condition is an error.
 Missing values are not considered errors for the purposes of this statement.
 Usage is demonstrated below, where the return signal is intercepted to stop the loop immediately.
-If no value or error is intercepted, the result becomes a missing value error than can be caught.
+If no value or error is intercepted, the result becomes a missing value error that can be caught.
 Catching errors does not need to occur immediately either.

 ```java